Mexico : Safety by City

 TRANSPORT & TAXIS RISK : LOW

-Transports and taxis are generally very safe in Cancun, but if you decide to dive, you need to know that drivers do not respect speed limits or red lights.
+Transports and taxis are generally very safe in Cancun, but if you decide to drive, you need to know that drivers do not respect speed limits or red lights.
 They do not stop at pedestrian crossings as well.
 If you take a taxi, use licensed taxis companies.
 If you have to use public transport, avoid traveling late at night.

 PICKPOCKETS RISK : LOW

 It can be said that the pickpocket risk does not exist in Cancun, but you need to be watchful to minimize the chances of being pickpocketed.
 Theft, such as robbery, purse snatching, and pickpocketing is common in Mexico, while tourist destinations tend to be more secure.
 There have been reports when foreigners have been targets of robberies that sometimes involved assault.

 NATURAL DISASTERS RISK : MEDIUM

 Natural hazards that might occur in Cancun are hurricanes from May to the end of November.
 Small tropical storms can quickly develop into hurricanes, so it is necessary to stay informed of the weather forecasts.
 Also, the rainy season may cause flooding and mudslides, which might affect transportation.
 Bear in mind the fact that some volcanoes in Mexico are active.

 MUGGING RISK : LOW